Juice Maker Loses Trademark Case

 - The similarity of the marks

 - Similarity of marketing channels utilized by the two companies

 - Evidence that of actual confusion by consumers

 Proving that a company has infringed upon your trademark is only the first step.
 You must also show that the infringement has a direct impact on your business.
-An experienced New York trademark attorney can review your case, compare the trademarks and help you pursue the best possible outcome for your business.
-Contact the attorneys of The Internicola Law Firm, P.C. at (800) 976-4904 to discuss your Trademarks or click here to learn more.
+Contact us to discuss your Trademarks or click here to learn more.

 Franchise ChannelWhat Our Clients Say About The Internicola Law Firm

 - Buy a Franchise